DobbeltDagger/FermentingData_NewDESIGN/src/blogCollection/FermentingPCD.md

 ---
-title: "Introducing Fermenting Data at PCD in Aarhus "
+title: "Introducing Fermenting Data at PCD in Aarhus"
 description: "Short information about a new project"
 url: 'https://www.pcdaarhus.net/'
 urlTitle: "Processing Community Day in Aarhus"